2020 Utah Attorney General election

 The 2020 Utah Attorney General election was held on November 3, 2020, to elect the Attorney General of Utah.
 The election was held alongside various federal and state elections, including for governor.
-Incumbent Attorney General Sean Reyes won re-election to a third term, defeating Democratic nominee Greg Skordas and Libertarian nominee Rudy Bautista.
+Incumbent Attorney General Sean Reyes won re-election to a second full term, defeating Democratic nominee Greg Skordas and Libertarian nominee Rudy Bautista.

 The conventions for the Republican, Democratic and Libertarian parties were held on April 25.
 Although originally planned to be held in-person, all three conventions were moved online due to the COVID-19 pandemic.